 How to Use Windows Laptop as Second Monitor for Mac

-Understanding the basics: AirPlay and 5KPlayer
+First things first: Understanding AirPlay and 5KPlayer

 AirPlay